datalakehouse/docs/index.rst

 (Looking for the previous documentation?
-Visit `Aiven Help <https://help.aiven.io>`_ or use the search above.)
+Visit `DLH Help <https://help.DLH.io>`_ or use the search above.)

 ----------------

 Explore
 -------

-Learn about the Aiven platform
+Learn about the DLH platform

 .. panels::
     :card: shadow